mrsalmon1976/safish.com/_posts/2024/2024-03-21-azure-compute-functions-overview.markdown

 ## Durable Functions

-- Stateful functions implementing the `IDurableOrchestrationContext` interfact that interact with external resources and keep track of flow
+- [Azure Durable functions](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=in-process%2Cnodejs-v3%2Cv1-model&pivots=csharp) are stateful functions implementing the `IDurableOrchestrationContext` interface that interact with external resources and keep track of flow
+- These allow you to write stateful functions in a serverless compute environment
 - Very simple syntax and hide the complexities of managing state, retries, etc
 - Very useful for function chaining (functions calling each other in sequence)
+- If a function halfway down a function chain fails, the Azure environment will handle this for you and ensure the durable function picks up from where it left off